 Job Queue

 Durable background processing backed by PostgreSQL.
-Jobs survive Core restarts.
-AI Agents can enqueue jobs via MCP tools.
+Jobs survive Core restarts and are automatically retried if a worker crashes.

 Job Lifecycle